kokleong98/aura-setup/README.md

 ```
 aura config
 ```
-5. Fill in your cold wallet address and sign it ether wallet.
+5. Fill in your cold wallet address and sign it with ether wallet.

 # aura droplet migration
 Aura droplet migration